ribernhard/PS239T/10_python-basics/00_Intro.md

 # Python Basics: 0-1 Introduction.

-Lectures draw heavily upon material from the D-Lab Python Intensives course, but with additional homeworks.
+Lectures draw heavily upon material from the D-Lab Python Intensives course.
+Additional homeworks are available in the folder should you be interested.
 These lectures will teach you how to:

 1. Run Python from both the Shell and in an IPython (Jupyter) Notebook
 2. Write basic commands using Python syntax